TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/Assignment/TransitAssignment.md

 ## In XTMF

-As shown in Figure1 below, TransitAssignment has four input module parameters the user has to input.
+As shown in Figure1 below, TransitAssignment has four input parameters the user must input.

 <figure>
     <img src="images/TransitAssignmentParameters.png"